 Now listen to this.
 Holy men of God moved along by the Holy Spirit wrote the Scripture.
 You have holy God moving along holy men by His Holy Spirit to produce, says Paul, a holy Scripture, unique, pure, the work of God.
 And it is in that Scripture that we find the third point, the person of the good news.

-We've seen the preacher Paul and the promise, the Old Testament, the person of the good news, verse 3 and 4.
+We've seen the preacher Paul and the promise, the Old Testament; the person of the good news, verses 3 and 4.
 Now here's the heart.
-"Concerning His Son Jesus Christ our Lord who was made of the seed of David according to the flesh, declared to be the Son of God with power according to the Spirit of holiness by the resurrection from the dead."
+"Concerning His Son, Jesus Christ our Lord, who was made of the seed of David according to the flesh, declared to be the Son of God with power according to the Spirit of holiness by the resurrection from the dead."

-Now what he's saying here is, really verse 2 is a parenthesis, it is the gospel of God concerning His Son Jesus Christ His Son, that's the good news, folks.
-The good news that God came in the box in the form of Jesus Christ the Lord.
-Jesus--that means Savior, Christ--that means anointed one, Lord-- that means sovereign ruler.
-He is Jesus for He will save His people.
-He is Christ for He has been anointed by God as King and priest.
-He is Lord for He has always been.
+Now what he's saying here is, really verse 2 is a parenthesis, it is the gospel of God concerning His Son, Jesus Christ Our Lord.
+That's the good news, folks, the good news that God came in the box in the form of Jesus Christ the Lord.
+Jesus, that means “Savior.”
+Christ, that means “anointed one.”
+Lord, that means “sovereign ruler.”
+He is Jesus, for He will save His people.
+He is Christ, for He has been anointed by God as King and priest.
+He is Lord, for He has always been.
 In Romans 9:5 Paul says He is God blessed forever.
 And then Paul also says He is over all.
 Philippians 2 tells us He is God.
 Colossians 2, the fullness of the Godhead dwelled in Him.
 So He is the Lord God.
-He is the Christ the anointed one to come back and reign in the earth.
-And He is Jesus who saves His people from their sins.
+He is the Christ, the anointed one to come back and reign in the earth.
+And He is Jesus, who saves His people from their sins.

 But that's only the end of Thomas Jefferson's Bible.
 That is not the end of the gospel, right?
-Thank God our Bible ends with He is risen and He is coming back for His own.
+Thank God our Bible ends with, He is risen and He’s coming back for His own.
 Good news, people, good news.
 Jesus Christ has come into our world to tell us about God, to take us back out into God's glorious eternity.
-When I think about the Lord Jesus Christ, I think of Paul's term "His Son Jesus Christ our Lord," and then his term in verse 4, "The Son of God."
+When I think about the Lord Jesus Christ, I think of Paul's term, "His Son, Jesus Christ our Lord," and then his term in verse 4, "The Son of God."
 He uses all of the terms that pick up all that Christ is.
 I marvel and wonder at the incredible majesty of the person who is the good news of God.

-While your heads are bowed just in closing, do you know that name?
+While your heads are bowed, just in closing, do you know that name?
 Do you know the good news?
 Jesus is come, told us about God, taken our punishment, conquered death, shown that He can burst out of our little box and take us with Him to God's eternal world.
 I hope you know Him.
 If you don't, right where you sit, open your heart and invite Him in.
-The hymn writer, Samuel Stenet(?) wrote, "Majestic sweetness sits enthroned upon the Savior's brow; His head with radiant glories crowned; His lips with grace o'er flow; no mortal with Him compare among the sons of men, fairer is He than all the fair who fill the heavenly train.
+The hymn writer Samuel Stennett wrote: "Majestic sweetness sits enthroned upon the Savior's brow; His head with radiant glories crowned; His lips with grace o'er flow.
+No mortal can with Him compare among the sons of men.
+Fairer is He than all the fair who fill the heavenly train.
 He saw me plunged in deep distress and flew to my relief.
 For me He bore the shameful cross and carried all my grief.
-To Him I owe my life and breath and all the joys I have, He makes me triumph over death and saves me from the grave."
+To Him I owe my life and breath and all the joys I have.
+He makes me triumph over death and saves me from the grave."